julienrbrt/woningfinder/docs/architecture.md

 There is as well small scrips that are run for special reasons:

-- _corporation-creator_ permits to creates the housing corporation in the database.
-It populates the cities of those housing corporation and their selection method.
+- _db-initiator_ permits to creates the housing corporation in the database as well as other required data (cities, housing types, selection methods...).

 ## HousingFinder